Hercules (Marvel Comics): 2010s

 Hercules reappears in Brooklyn, armed with an array of Olympian weapons stolen from the armory of his deceased brother Ares.
 They include a magic sword called the Sword of Peleus, the Shield of Perseus (an unbreakable shield that turns anyone who looks at it to stone), arrows that can penetrate through anything, and the Helm of Hades (a helmet of invisibility).
 He gets a job bartending at a Greek run bar and restaurant in Brooklyn.
 He later battles Hobgoblin in a construction site, who was attempting to intimidate the owner of the restaurant into selling it to the Kingpin.
 After defeating him, Hercules discovers that the owner's daughter sold him out to Hobgoblin and confronts her, until Kingpin appears and tells the owner he can keep the restaurant, taking Hobgoblin with him.
 After his victory becomes public, the restaurant becomes successful and Hercules becomes a local hero and celebrity.

-During the Fear Itself storyline, Hercules comes across Basilisk, Griffin, Man-Bull, and an unidentified woman robbing a bank.
-They had all recently escaped from the Raft during the breakout caused by Juggernaut, who was transformed into Kuurth: Breaker of Stone.
-Hercules soon discovers that the woman is actually the witch goddess Hecate.
-During the fight, Hecate looks into the Shield of Perseus and regains her memories of taking over Brooklyn.
-She then teams up with Kyknos (the son of Ares) to take over the city.
+In the storyline "Fear Itself", Hecate works with Kyknos (the son of Ares) to take over the city.
 The pair manage to turn some people against Hercules due to the chaos that the Serpent's Worthy created.
-Basilisk and Man-Bull flee when they see Hercules use the Shield of Perseus.
-The Griffin has an unexpected reaction to the magic forces at work, which cause him to devolve into a savage beast.
-He saves Hercules's life and becomes his new steed, allowing him to fly around the city.
-Hercules recovers upon hearing the prayers of his worshipers and finds himself in the Griffin's care, only to discover that Brooklyn has been reshaped into a nightmare landscape.
-Hercules and the Griffin manage to find where Basilisk and Man-Bull are hiding and recruit their help.
-The villains approach Hecate and Kyknos using a ruse involving Hercules being turned to stone.
-Hercules quickly revives and saves the villains by killing Kyknos, then prevents Ares from being resurrected by kicking over his altar.
+Griffin has an unexpected reaction to the magic forces at work, causing him to devolve into a bestial form.
+Griffin saves Hercules's life and becomes his steed, allowing him to fly around the city.
+Hercules recovers upon hearing the prayers of his worshipers and finds himself in Griffin's care, only to discover that Brooklyn has been reshaped into a nightmarish landscape.
+Hercules saves the villains by killing Kyknos, then prevents Ares from being resurrected by kicking over his altar.
 Hecate flees and Brooklyn is returned to normal.